 Changing your cue weight manually is something quite simple.
 It can be done in a few minutes by taking off the butt cap as well as the weight bolts loaded in the cue butt.

-To begin, you must find out first if your pool cue is an adjustable weight cue or not.
+Before you know how to add weight to a pool cue, you must find out first if your pool cue is an adjustable weight pool cue or not.

 To do that, take a look at the base of your pool cue, you will find a rubber bumper serving as a covering.